TishyaJ/TishyaJ/README.md

 - 👋 Hi, I’m @TishyaJ
 - 👀 I’m interested in exploring different domains of Computer Science
-- 🌱 I’m currently learning Data Structures and Algorithms
+- 🌱 I’m currently learning Data Structures and Algorithms, Machine Learning, AI and deeply intrigued by Quantum Computing!
 - 📫 How to reach me: www.linkedin.com/in/tishya-j
 - 😄 Pronouns: Her